mangomadhava/automating_skewT/README.md

 ![alt text](https://github.com/mangomadhava/automating_skewT/blob/main/skewt_plots_1.png)

 ### Install
-Download the project as a zip file by clicking on the green button above.
+Download the project as a zip file by clicking on the green button above or install using the command ```git clone https://github.com/mangomadhava/automating_skewT.git```.
 Make sure packages and python are installed.
 These can be installed using the pip command.
 The packages needed are (some of these come with standard python installation):
 1. matplotlib: https://pypi.org/project/matplotlib/
 2. metpy: https://pypi.org/project/MetPy/
 4. bs4: https://pypi.org/project/beautifulsoup4/